 Bring snacks and water.
 This is not a long hike.
 However, you never know what you will encounter during it and if you end up stuck somewhere, you will definitely be thankful you brought a snack and water along for the ride.
 In addition, you won’t be able to easily purchase food on Kalsoy, so you’re just better off packing a lunch for the day alongside the snacks you bring.

 The water in the Faroes is clean and refreshing.
 As the islands are not cheap, you’ll find it handy to bring a water jug with you everywhere you go.
-I travel with this violet one from Klean Kanteen.
+I travel with this from Klean Kanteen.

 Have a wide angle lens on your camera.
 The views up top are incredible, but best shot with a wide angle lens.
 It will be hard to gauge things without that in a photo.
 It really will do the landscape justice!
 Click here to see the wide angle lens I use on my camera.